7gxycn08/ChatGPT-Desktop-Webview/README.md

 ## Features

-1.Private doesn't make any connections to Google, Mozilla, or Microsoft, Brave etc...
+1.Private doesn't make any connections to Google, Mozilla, or Microsoft, Brave unless you login via Google etc..

 2.Light Weight.